PHARMACEUTICAL IP

 Discover the critical difference between patentability and freedom to operate in biotech, and why true innovation is your best strategy for navigating the complex intellectual property landscape.

 When out and about talking with scientists, I am often asked to explain the difference between freedom to operate (FTO) and patentability.
 The distinction between FTO and patentability is highly relevant to the field of biotechnology and understanding the difference is crucial.
-However, whilst the majority of “Intro to IP” talks begin with telling us that patents are negative monopolies, the significance of this legal principles and its relation to patentability and FTO, is lost without illustrative examples.
+However, whilst the majority of “Intro to IP” talks begin with telling us that patents are negative monopolies, the significance of this legal principle and its relation to patentability and FTO, is lost without illustrative examples.

 Freedom to operate versus patentability: The legal distinction